Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-06-14-get-duration.md

 Open [Praat](https://www.fon.hum.uva.nl/praat/) and Select Praat - Open Praat script..., and select the `get duration` script.

+*If on Mac OS, replace the "\" in line 22 with "/".*

 Select Run - Run.
 You will be taken to a window where you can choose where your audio files are located.

 <img src="/images/tutorials/get_duration/ui.png"  width="49%">